danbarua/NEventSocket/README.md

 Whilst the ```InboundSocket``` and ```OutboundSocket``` give you a close-to-the-metal experience with the EventSocket interface, the Channel API is a high level abstraction built on top of these.
 A Channel object maintains its own state by subscribing to events from FreeSwitch and allows us to control calls in a more object oriented manner without having to pass channel UUIDs around as strings.

-Whilst the InboundSocket and OutboundSocket interfaces are reasonably stable, the Channel API is a work in progress  with the goal of providing a pleasant, easy to use, strongly-typed API on top of the EventSocket.
+Although the InboundSocket and OutboundSocket APIs are reasonably stable, the Channel API is a work in progress  with the goal of providing a pleasant, easy to use, strongly-typed API on top of the EventSocket.

 There is an in-depth example in the examples/Channels folder.